yuki-takei/dupsworks/README.md

 ### Application environments need High-Availability

-Amazon VPC and OpsWorks are amazing solution for publish applications.
+Amazon VPC and OpsWorks are amazing solution to publish applications.
 Suppose we are constructing such a structure:

 <table>